aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/_index.md

 ## **How to Set Display Formats of Numbers and Dates**

 A very strong feature of Microsoft Excel is that it allows users to set the display formats of numeric values and dates.
 We know that numeric data can be used to represent different values including decimal, currency, percentage, fraction or accounting values, etc. All these numerical values are displayed in different formats depending on the type of information it represents.
 Similarly, there are many formats in which a date or time can be displayed.
-Aspose.Cells supports this functionality and allows developers to set any display format for a number or date.
+Aspose.Cells for Python via .NET supports this functionality and allows developers to set any display format for a number or date.

 ### **How to Set Display Formats in Microsoft Excel**